safi-ullah-031/UnlockSpy/README.md

 - You leave your laptop at home or office.
 - Someone unlocks it (without your knowledge).
-- You instantly get a WhatsApp message with timestamp.
+- You instantly get a WhatsApp message with a timestamp.
 - Script exits silently.
 No trace.
 No tray icon.
 No console.

 ---